pontusva/inkwell/README.md

 # Inkwell

 A high-performance PDF rendering engine written in Rust.
-Inkwell accepts a JSON-based layout description and generates pixel-perfect PDF documents with support for flexbox-like layouts, text wrapping, images, SVG graphics, and tables.
+Inkwell accepts a JSON-based layout description and generates pixel-perfect (well, maybe not yet!)
+PDF documents with support for flexbox-like layouts, text wrapping, images, SVG graphics, and tables.

 ## Features